shenxiangzhuang/aic/README.md

 # Generate commit message
 aic

+# Stage all changes and generate commit message
+aic -a

 # Generate and commit automatically without confirmation
 aic -c

+# Stage all changes and commit automatically
+aic -ac

 # Use custom prompt
 aic --prompt "Write commits in conventional commit format"